Think-iT-Labs/aws-patterns-edc/README.md

 ```
 > Replace `<DOMAIN NAME>` with the domain name used during infrastructure provisioning.

+**Output Files**

-After running the script, the following DID resources will be generated in the current directory:
+Upon successful execution of the script, the following DID resources will be generated in the current directory:

 - `issuer.pub.json`: The issuer's public key
 - `issuer.key.json`: The issuer's private key